 Luteinizing hormone-releasing hormone (LHRH) agonists or antagonists.
-These medications reduce the amount of testosterone made by the testicles.
+These medicines reduce the amount of testosterone made by the testicles.
 They are usually injected monthly or every 3 to 4 months.

 Antiandrogens.
-These medications block the body’s ability to use testosterone.
-They are given by pill.
+These medicines block the body’s ability to use testosterone.
+They are given as pills.

 Orchiectomy.
-This surgery removes the testicles, the main source of testosterone.
+This surgery removes the testicles.
+The testicles are the main source of testosterone.

 Chemotherapy (chemo) may help relieve symptoms and control the cancer.
 Chemo uses medicines to destroy cancer cells anywhere in the body.
 Chemo may be given by pill or injection.
 It may be used along with other treatments.
 Or it may be used instead of other treatments.
 It may slow the growth of cancer.
 By shrinking the tumor size, it may relieve pain and other symptoms.
 A medical oncologist manages chemotherapy treatments.